-Once the system macros have been created, you can choose to run any one of them upon logging out of the CN9000/CN9600/CN9950 (see Customization, page 67 for details).
+Once the system macros have been created, you can choose to run any one them upon logging out of the CN9600 (see Customization, page 56 for details).

 Note: 1.
-Information about the Search function is given on page 90.
+Information about the Search function is given on page 79.

-2. Systems macros are stored on the CN9000/CN9600/CN9950, therefore macro names may not exceed 64 English alphanumeric character, and hotkey combinations may not exceed 256 Bytes (each key usually takes 3-5 Bytes).
+Systems macros are stored on the CN9600, therefore macro names may not exceed 64 English alphanumeric character, and hotkey combinations may not exceed 256 Bytes (each key usually takes 3-5 Bytes).